tamirshor7/Latents-Guided-Thermography/README.md

 # Latents-Guided-Thermography
 #### Tamir Shor (tamir.shor@campus.technion.ac.il), Chaim Baskin, Alex Bronstein
-This repo contains official Pytorch implementation for the algorithm proposed in "Leveraging Latents for Efficient Thermography Classification and Segmentation".
+This repo contains official Pytorch implementation for the paper ["Leveraging Latents for Efficient Thermography Classification and Segmentation"](https://arxiv.org/pdf/2404.06589.pdf). </br>
 Our algorithm focuses on using an expressive latent space in order to perform efficient, accurate and fully automatic tumor benign/malignant classification and novel 7-region semantic segmentation.
 This approach replaces previous methods focused on complex feature selection pipelines or hevay, difficult to train neural architectures.
-Using our potent latent space, we show it suffices to train a relatively small, simple decoder network to achieve accurate results over the two downstream tasks. <\br>
+Using our potent latent space, we show it suffices to train a relatively small, simple decoder network to achieve accurate results over the two downstream tasks. </br>
 Our classification produces SOTA results, while we are the first to solve the 7-region semantic segmentation problem (segmenting left/right breasts, left/right nipples, left/right armpits and neck).

 ## Set-up